Inspiring Innovation to Feed the Future and Beyond

-IFTNEXT is about thinking big and being bold.
+IFTNEXT is an exciting IFT initiative focused on providing engaging and provocative year-long programming and content designed to challenge you to think big and be bold.
 It is about challenging, re-examining and inspiring original thought.
 It’s about engaging passionate, creative, forward thinking individuals in conversations and activities that provoke a better understanding of how global, transdisciplinary collaboration can advance and instill innovation in the science of the food to advance real-world global challenges.

 MONDAY, JUNE 26

 Design Thinking for Food: A Groundbreaking Pilot Course to Develop the Next Generation of Food Innovators

 Join Dr. Lauren Shimek, Founder and CEO of Food.Tech.Design, for a flash demo of the design thinking tools for food innovation.
 In this session we’ll go from problem statement to prototype in less than an hour and hear impact stories from food science students using these tools.
 Session will include a show and tell and on the spot rapid prototyping.

 Dr. Shimek is an experienced innovation leader who uses human-centered design, cross-disciplinary collaboration and technical expertise to create strategic, breakthrough food and beverage products and to drive innovation culture within organizations.

 IFTNEXT SPONSOR PRESENTATION